HL7/davinci-ecdx/input/pagecontent/direct-query.md

 ### Discovery of Patient FHIR IDs

 <div class="bg-success" markdown="1">
 The patient's [FHIR id] is often a prerequisite to performing FHIR RESTful Direct Queries.
-Note that using a patient business identifier such as a MRN or member id not widely supported as FHIR references in HIT systems today.
+Note that using a patient business identifier such as an MRN or Member ID is not widely supported as FHIR references in HIT systems today.
 Therefore, a patient lookup to determine the patient's FHIR id on the server is typically required.
 One option is to use the [Patient Match] operation where it has been implemented.
-Another options is find the FHIR id using the FHIR RESTful API.
+Another option is to find the FHIR id using the FHIR RESTful API.
 These are the most direct approaches to obtaining the FHIR id:

 1. FHIR RESTful search on the Patient resource using a combination of an identifier known by a Data Consumer.
 For example, a Payer may use a member_id and patient demographics.

    `Get /Patient?identifier=[member_id]&birthdate=[date]&name=[name]&gender=[gender]`

-1. FHIR RESTful search on [Coverage] resource using a combination the payor's FHIR id and identifier known by the Data Consumer.
+1. FHIR RESTful search on [Coverage] resource using a combination of the payor's FHIR id and identifier known by the Data Consumer.
 For example, a Payer may use a member id or subscriber id.
 The patient's FHIR id is found in the `beneficiary` element (which references the patient).

    `GET /Coverage?payor=[FHIR id]&identifier=[member_id]`
    or
    `GET /Coverage?payor=[FHIR id]&subscriber-id=[subscriber_id]`

-However, servers may or may not support identifier based searches or searches based on member_id identifiers by HIT systems.
+However, servers may or may not support identifier-based searches or searches based on member_id identifiers by HIT systems.
 In addition, the search semantics become more complex if effective dates of coverage are included in the search.
 </div><!-- new-content -->

 ### Direct Query Transaction Scenarios